-Appendices 1 (the Seven Principles of Public Life), 2 (Six Core Principles of Good Governance), 3 (Responsibilities of Corporation Members), 4 (Responsibilities of the Principal), 5 (Responsibilities of the Clerk); 6 (Financial Memorandum of the Council) and 7 (Powers of the Corporation) are attached to this Code for reference.
-They should not be read as an exhaustive statement of duties, powers or provisions, and Corporation Members should refer to the source documents listed above.
+Appendices: 1 (the Seven Principles of Public Life), 2 (Six Core Principles of Good Governance), 3 (Responsibilities of Corporation Members),

-- 1.3 If a Corporation Member is in doubt about the provisions of this Code or any of the source documents, the Clerk should be consulted and, if necessary, professional advice should be obtained.
-However, ultimate responsibility for the appropriateness of conduct as a Corporation Member of the College and for any act or omission in that capacity rests with the individual Corporation Member. - 1.4 This Code applies to every committee or working party of the Corporation and to every subsidiary company or joint venture of the College to which Corporation Members may be appointed - 1.5 By accepting appointment to the Corporation, each Corporation Member agrees to accept the provisions of this Code. - 1.6 Each Corporation member by accepting the provision of this Code agrees that any breach of the Code by them may lead to the termination of their appointment as a Member in accordance with clause 10 of the Corporation's Instrument and Articles of Government.
+- 4 (Responsibilities of the Principal), 5 (Responsibilities of the Director of Governance and 6 (Powers of the Corporation) are attached to this Code for reference.
+They should not be read as an exhaustive statement of duties, powers or provisions, and Corporation Members should refer to the source documents listed above. - 1.3 If a Corporation Member is in doubt about the provisions of this Code or any of the source documents, the Director of Governance should be consulted and, if necessary, professional advice should be obtained.
+However, ultimate responsibility for the appropriateness of conduct as a Corporation Member of the College and for any act or omission in that capacity rests with the individual Corporation Member. - 1.4 This Code applies to every Committee of the Corporation and to every subsidiary company or joint venture of the College to which Corporation Members may be appointed. - 1.5 By accepting appointment to the Corporation, each Corporation Member agrees to accept the provisions of this Code. - 1.6 Each Corporation member by accepting the provision of this Code agrees that any breach of the Code by them may lead to the termination of their appointment as a Member in accordance with clause 10 of the Corporation's Instrument and Articles of Government.